benzado/heroic-sns/README.md

 options:

-`:topic` is required, and provides a filter that defines what SNS topics are handled by this endpoint.
-A message is considered either "on-topic" or "off-topic".
-You can supply any of the following:
+`:topic` is required, and provides a filter that defines what SNS topics are handled by this endpoint. **A message is considered either "on-topic" or "off-topic".** You can supply any of the following:

-- a single topic ARN as a `String`
+- a `String` containing a single topic ARN
-- a list of topic ARNs as an `Array` of `String`
+- an `Array` of `String` representing a list of topic ARNs
 - a `RegExp` which matches on-topic ARNs
 - a `Proc` which accepts an ARN as an argument and returns `true` or `false` for on-topic and off-topic ARNs, respectively.

-The key `topics:` also works.
+The key `:topics` is also supported.

 `:auto_confirm` affects how on-topic subscription confirmations are handled.

 - If `true`, they are confirmed by retrieving the URL in the `SubscribeURL` field of the SNS message, and your app is not notified.
 - If `false`, they are ignored; your app is also not notified.
 - If `nil`, there is no special handling and the message is passed along to your app.